jacobp24/bookworm_rec/examples/README.md

 ## Book Suggestions by Author

-By clicking on the option: "Books similar to those by my favorite author", our search tool will give the top 10 recommended books by the inputed author from our model.
+By clicking on the option: "Books similar to those by my favorite author", our search tool will give the top 10 recommended books by the inputed author AND books similar to your favorite author from our model.

 OR There is an option "Most popular books by my favorite author" which generates recommened books only within that requested author using rating analysis.